 Tallinn is a Baltic city well-known for its Old Town area, a compact maze of cobblestones streets, historic buildings, breathtaking vistas and UNESCO status.
 Tallinn is the capital and largest city of recently turned centenarian Estonia.
 Being the capital city, Tallinn serves as the major political, cultural and educational centre of Estonia.
-Nowadays, the capital city is also a major fishing port, commercial and industrial centre of Estonia although Estonia's main strengths are in IT, tourism and logistics.
+Nowadays, the capital city is also a major fishing port, the commercial and industrial centre of Estonia although Estonia's main strengths are in IT, tourism and logistics.

 Reval - the Historical Name

 The Estonian capital was not always called Tallinn.
 Before 1918, when Estonia gained independence, it was named as Reval, which is believed to be of German origin.
 It is special to note that Estonia was occupied by German forces from 1941 to 1944.
-Legend claims the origins of this former name originates from a deer hunt, when an animal fell off a cliff and perished.
-Reh-fall means deer fall in German language.
-Several historians debate about this theory and believe that this old name more likely to have derived from the old Estonian county called Revalia.
+Legend claims the origins of this former name originates from a deer hunt when an animal fell off a cliff and perished.
+Reh-fall means deer fall in the German language.
+Several historians debate about this theory and believe that this old name is more likely to have derived from the old Estonian county called Revalia.

 From Helsinki to Tallinn by a Ferry

 Tallinn is one of the favourite getaway destinations among Finnish people and immigrants and also increasingly becoming popular for international tourists visiting Europe via Finland.
 Tallinn is located on the northern coast of Estonia, on the shores of the Gulf of Finland.
-The distance from Helsinki to Tallinn is only 80 kilometres which explains the easy accessibility from the Finnish capital by a boat.
+The distance from Helsinki to Tallinn is only 80 kilometres which explains the easy accessibility from the Finnish capital by boat.
 Travelling from Helsinki to Tallinn or from Tallinn to Helsinki by a ferry is extremely popular and practical.

 The ferry routes between Helsinki and Tallinn connect Finland and Estonia and they are currently operated by three active ferry companies.
 Tallink Silja operates their crossing about 7 times per day, Viking Line 2-3 times per day and Eckerö Line service is available about 5 times per day.